-- ➤ Ensure a consistent approach to recording and monitoring risks by using a risk management software system which will allow a robust reporting overview linked to our strategic objectives. - Ensure that the management of relevant risks within their sphere of operations is a key accountability of all managers. - Record, allocate ownership and assess the severity of the key risks facing the organisation in a Strategic Risk Register which will form part of the Corporate Planning Framework. - Inform and support the strategic risk management process by having a similar process for Operational Risk Registers within each of the services across the organisation. - Regularly review the Strategic Risk Register (monthly Senior Management Team review and quarterly review by the Authority as part of the corporate performance reporting) in order to ensure that identified mitigations are being undertaken and are resulting in material changes in risk scores, and to identify new risks. - Regularly review the Operational Risk Registers (monthly reviews by the relevant middle managers and quarterly at Senior Management Team (as part of the framework of Service performance updates). - Ensure that major projects being undertaken by the Authority have their own risk register maintained by the designated project manager and are reviewed on a regular basis (at least monthly) by the Project Team with reporting to either the relevant Assistant Director or by the Senior Management Team collectively where the project impacts more than one department. - Assess, as part of the annual corporate planning process, the Authority's risk appetite, and then reflect this assessment in the scoring of the strategic risk register. - Ensure that all reports for meetings of the Authority, its Committees and the Local Pension Board identify the impacts of proposed actions on the strategic risk register and any specific risks associated with the actions proposed.
+- Ensure a consistent approach to recording and monitoring risks by using a risk management software system which will allow a robust reporting overview linked to our strategic objectives. - Ensure that the management of relevant risks within their sphere of operations is a key accountability of all managers. - Record, allocate ownership and assess the severity of the key risks facing the organisation in a Strategic Risk Register which will form part of the Corporate Planning Framework. - Inform and support the strategic risk management process by having a similar process for Operational Risk Registers within each of the services across the organisation. - Regularly review the Strategic Risk Register (monthly Senior Management Team review and quarterly review by the Authority as part of the corporate performance reporting) in order to ensure that identified mitigations are being undertaken and are resulting in material changes in risk scores, and to identify new risks. - Present the Strategic Risk Register to each meeting of the Local Pension Board for their additional scrutiny. - Regularly review the Operational Risk Registers (monthly reviews by the relevant middle managers and quarterly at Senior Management Team (as part of the framework of Service performance updates). - Ensure that major projects being undertaken by the Authority have their own risk register maintained by the designated project manager and are reviewed on a regular basis (at least monthly) by the Project Team with reporting to either the relevant Assistant Director or by the Senior Management Team collectively where the project impacts more than one department. - Assess, as part of the annual corporate planning process, the Authority's risk appetite, and then reflect this assessment in the scoring of the strategic risk register. - Ensure that all reports for meetings of the Authority, its Committees and the Local Pension Board identify the impacts of proposed actions on the strategic risk register and any specific risks associated with the actions proposed.